France Launches Probe into Murder of Maltese Journalist

-Maltese businessman Yorgen otel and a horse stable in France and prosecutors now want to know whether he has used those to bribe two Maltese top officials, France 24 reported.
+The main suspect of the 2017 murder of investigative journalist Daphne Caruana Galizia, Maltese businessman Yorgen Fenech, owns a hotel and a horse stable in France and prosecutors now want to know whether he has used those to bribe two Maltese top officials, France 24 reported.

 “The investigation should have been launched by the Maltese financial authorities,” Caruana Galizia’s sister, Corinne Vella told Agence France-Presse (AFP).

 Fenech is a Maltese casino mogul, the owner of a company called 17 Black and co-owner of Electrogas, the firm that won a large energy concession from the Maltese Government.

 The Maltese Navy prevented him last November from leaving Malta on his yacht and arrested him a day after an alleged middleman, Melvin Theuma, was offered a pardon in exchange for identifying the mastermind behind Caruana Galizia’s assasination.